How to Get Better at GRE Reading Comprehension: 7 Key Tips

 To maximize your GRE RC performance, be careful and precise in your work.

-Let’s now discuss an approach we can use to solve particularly challenging GRE RC questions.
+Let’s now discuss an approach we can use for solving GRE Reading Comprehension questions.

 Tip 6: Work From the Worst Choice to the Best

-Sometimes, when we first go through the answer choices in a hard GRE Reading Comprehension multiple-choice question, most or all of the choices seem correct.
-Our first reaction in seeing such a question can be a combination of dismay and wondering whether there even is one choice that’s truly better than the others.
+Sometimes, when we first go through the answer choices in a difficult GRE Reading Comprehension multiple-choice question, most or all of the choices seem correct.
+Our first reaction might be dismay, along with wondering whether there even is a choice that’s truly better than the others!

-However, since the Educational Testing Service uses a rigorous process in creating GRE RC questions, we can be confident that there is only one correct answer to the question (unless it is a multiple-answer question).
-So, we have to find a way to that one correct answer, and a great approach is to work from the worst answer choice to the best one.
+However, since the Educational Testing Service uses a rigorous process in creating GRE RC questions, we can be confident that there is only 1 correct answer to the question (unless it is a multiple-answer question).
+So, we have to find a way to that 1 correct answer.
+A great approach is to work from the worst answer choice to the best.

 How the Worst-to-Best Approach Works

-To work from the worst answer choice to the best one, we start comparing the choices with the passage and look for anything we can use to eliminate one choice.
-Eventually, we’ll see something that will prompt us to eliminate one choice.
+To work from the worst answer choice to the best one, we start comparing the choices with the passage.
+We look for anything we can use to eliminate 1 choice.
+Eventually, we’ll see something that will prompt us to eliminate 1 choice.
 For example, perhaps a choice actually says the opposite of what the passage says.
 Great!
-Now, we’ve whittled the question down from a five-choice question to a four-choice one.
-Even if the remaining choices all still appear to be correct, we have a little less to deal with.
+Now, we’ve whittled the question down from a 5-choice question to a 4-choice question.
+Even if the remaining choices all still appear to be correct, we now have fewer to deal with.

-Then, we keep following the same process, continuing to find ways to eliminate one choice at a time.
-Eventually, we’ll get the choices down to the two that seem the most correct.
-At that point, we have to be very careful; in all likelihood, one of those choices is a cleverly written trap.
-However, the good thing is that we’re now faced with a two-choice question, and by carefully comparing those last two choices with the passage, we should be able to determine which choice is correct.
+Then, we keep following the same process, continuing to find ways to eliminate 1 choice at a time.
+Eventually, we’ll get the choices down to the 2 that seem the most correct.
+At that point, we have to be very careful.
+In all likelihood, 1 of those choices is a cleverly written trap.
+However, the good thing is that we’re now faced with a 2-choice question.
+By carefully comparing those last 2 with the passage, we should be able to determine which choice is correct.

-The beauty of this approach is that it allows us to find the correct answer using an incremental process, even if initially we had no clue which choice is correct.
-This process works well regardless of whether all five choices seem correct at first or just three or four.
+The beauty of this approach is that it allows us to find the correct answer using an incremental process, even if initially we had no clue which choice was correct.
+This process works well regardless of whether all 5 choices seem correct at first or just 3 or 4.

 TTP PRO TIP:

-If most or all of the answer choices in an RC question seem correct initially, an effective way to arrive at the correct answer is to work from the worst choice to the best.
+If most or all of the answer choices in an RC question seem to be correct, work from the worst choice to the best.

 Let’s now discuss a key aspect of how to study for GRE Reading Comprehension.